PierreKimbanziR/newsread/README.md

 # Newsread

 ## What?
 News Web application.
-I Used [Django](https://www.djangoproject.com/) for the serverside logic and [bootstrap4](https://getbootstrap.com/) for my templates.
+I used [Django](https://www.djangoproject.com/) for the backend logic and [bootstrap4](https://getbootstrap.com/) for my templates.
 The differents news articles are collected using [NewsApi](https://newsapi.org/).

 ## User registration